Skip to content ↓

 What happens when an ECT is struggling?

-In particularly serious cases, it may be necessary to instigate capability procedures before the end of the induction period.
-Refer to section 4 (paragraphs 4.7- 4.8) of the Statutory Induction Guidance for further information on the action in the event of serious capability problems.
+In particularly serious cases, it may be necessary to instigate capability procedures before the end of the entitlement period.
+Refer to section 4 (paragraphs 4.7- 4.8) of the Statutory Induction Guidance for further information on action in the event of serious capability problems.
 Importantly, the Early Career entitlement should always continue alongside any capability proceedings.

 Funding